mycrEEpy/box/README.md

 * Context which is canceled when the SIGINT or SIGTERM signal is received
 * Logger based on slog which automatically uses the JSON handler in Kubernetes
 * Optional web server based on Echo with liveness/readiness & metrics endpoints
+* Configuration of GOMAXPROCS & GOMEMLIMIT to match cgroup limits in Kubernetes.

 ## Usage